zentuit/soomla-ios-core/documentation.md

 - Include possible examples to make the purpose of the method clearer.
 - Include any important notes or warnings the user should know.
 - Overriding methods - if the overriding method’s description is exactly the same as its parent method’s description, write: “see parent”.
 Otherwise, write a description.
+- In iOS-store there are many methods that have two forms - one receives a flag parameter (for triggering an event), and the other does not.
+Only the latter should be documented, not both.

 Example:
 ```
 /**
- * Retrieves the upgrade level of the virtual good with the given `goodItemId`.
+ Retrieves the upgrade level of the virtual good with the given `goodItemId`.

- *
- * For Example:
+ For Example:
- * Let's say there's a strength attribute to one of the characters in your game
+ Let's say there's a strength attribute to one of the characters in your game
- *   and you provide your users with the ability to upgrade that strength on a
+ and you provide your users with the ability to upgrade that strength on a
- *   scale of 1-3.
+ scale of 1-3.
- * This is what you've created:
+ This is what you've created:
- *  1. SingleUseVG for "strength"
+  1. SingleUseVG for "strength"
- *  2. UpgradeVG for strength 'level 1'
+  2. UpgradeVG for strength 'level 1'
- *  3. UpgradeVG for strength 'level 2'
+  3. UpgradeVG for strength 'level 2'
- *  4. UpgradeVG for strength 'level 3'
+  4. UpgradeVG for strength 'level 3'
- * In the example, this function will retrieve the upgrade level for "strength"
+ In the example, this function will retrieve the upgrade level for "strength"
- *   (1, 2, or 3).
+ (1, 2, or 3).

- *
- * @param goodItemId id of the virtual good whose upgrade level we want to know.
+ @param goodItemId id of the virtual good whose upgrade level we want to know.
- *   The `goodItemId` can be of any `VirtualGood`.
+ The `goodItemId` can be of any `VirtualGood`.
- * @return upgrade level
+ @return upgrade level
- * @exception VirtualItemNotFoundException if the item is not found.
+ @exception VirtualItemNotFoundException if the item is not found.
  */
 + (int)goodUpgradeLevel:(NSString*)goodItemId;
 ```